 And she said there were times when Nagin demonstrated “a genuine if all too infrequent” desire to help a city knocked on its heels after Katrina’s levee breaches and catastrophic flooding.

-At no time was his passion more clear than during that rambling, angry tirade on WWL radio the night of Sept.
+At no time was his passion more clear than during that rambling, profane and angry tirade on WWL radio the night of Sept.
 1, 2005, when he lashed out at the federal government for a slow response to the desperate city.

 It was a different Ray Nagin than the one who emerged as an unexpected contender to succeed term-limited Marc Morial in 2002: the affable, handsome cable TV executive with the shaved head and easy smile who promised to crack down on corruption.

 “There was a, I wouldn’t say, hipness,” said Howell.
 “But he had a sense of humor, and he had a kind of gift in certain ways.”